 have any.
 Concerts after 2007, especially the ones with Tres Gique and Tempered Glass, are

-Not all songs in this directory were written by me, but those that were
+Not all songs in this directory were written by me; the ones with

 Commons license) that allows me to distribute them, or are published on

 the site with the explicit permission of the author.
-Songs in my
+Other songs in my